-Closed captions offer many benefits over open captions, such as the ability to switch them off.
+Closed captions (subtitles that can be switched on or off) offer many benefits over open captions (subtitles burned in and thus always on), such as the ability to select a specific language or styling.
 However, in some circumstances you may want to burn subtitles into the video, for example for distribution on social networks.

 To do that, you will need to import the subtitle file into Premiere for burning.